 - Student Organizations

 - Project Management Association (PMA)

-The following admission requirements apply to Business Administration and e-Business Majors:
+The following admission requirements apply to Business Administration and Business Systems and Processes Majors:

 Requirements for Admission to the Business Administration Major